rollkit/rollkit/specs/lazy-adr/adr-001-node-interface.md

 ## Replacing Tendermint `Node`

 Tendermint `Node` is a struct.
 It's used directly in cosmos-sdk (not via interface).
-We don't need to introduce common interface `Node`s, because the plan is to use scafolding tool in the feature, so we can make any required changes in cosmos-sdk.
+We don't need to introduce common interface `Node`s, because the plan is to use scaffolding tool in the feature, so we can make any required changes in cosmos-sdk.

 ### Interface required by cosmos-sdk